kapsiak/Solar_Zooniverse_Processor/README.md

 ## Foreword

+This page contains the code that supports the data processing behind the Zooniverse project [Solar Jet Hunter](https://www.zooniverse.org/projects/sophiemu/solar-jet-hunter).
+For those of you who are interested in these details, feel free to explore this package!

 This project hosts a software package developed in Python used to create the database of subjects used in the  [Solar Jet Hunter](https://www.zooniverse.org/projects/sophiemu/solar-jet-hunter) Zooniverse project.
 The aim of this tool is to access the [HEK database](https://lmsal.com/hek/) in which some jets are reported, download the data using the [SDO cutout service](https://www.lmsal.com/get_aia_data/) and create the corresponding subjects for the Zooniverse platform.

 ## Structure